Art

 On No Coffee Table, on display at Green Space Miami:

 I put one of my green paintings on the floor and I elevated it.
 It's funny.
 It's a coffee table, but it's awkward, so it's no coffee table.
 And then I started thinking: banned books.
-What books are okay on a coffee table?
-The piece of furniture that is first admired and anchors a living room.
+What books are okay on a coffee table — the piece of furniture that is first admired and anchors a living room?

 Is it the photography book?
 Is it the landscaping book?
 Is it the book on flowers?
 Is it the book about the pretty photos of the Grand Canyon?
 They're all wonderful, they're all important, and they take a lot of work to produce.
 But why are some books not allowed within that educational system?